KirwanElmsly/beginner-issues/README.md

 ```

-All configuration is in: `config.py`
+All configuration is in: `config.py`.
+Which will need to be added to the project directory too.
+I have removed `config.py` due to it holding the API keys.
+The structure of `config.py` can be found in `example-config.py`.

 ## Testing